What happens if I have a 401(k) loan but later lose or quit my job?

 If you leave the company (whether voluntarily or not) and have a loan against your 401(k), there are some new rules you should be aware of.

-The 2018 Tax Reform bill extended the repayment period for your 401k loan until the due date of your return, including extensions.
-(Under previous law, the loan became due within 60 days of leaving your job).
+The 2018 Tax Reform law extended the repayment period for your 401(k) loan until the due date of your tax return, including extensions.

-If you don't repay the loan, the remaining amount (less any nondeductible contributions) will be treated as a taxable distribution and reported on a 1099-R. Also, if you are under age 59 1/2, you'll pay a 10% penalty for an early distribution.
+If you don't repay the loan, the remaining amount (less any nondeductible contributions) will be treated as a taxable distribution and reported on a 1099-R. If you are also under age 59 1/2, you'll pay a 10% penalty for an early distribution.

 A plan may provide that if a loan is not repaid, your account balance can be reduced or offset by the unpaid portion of the loan.
-However, the tax reform law allows you to rollover the offset amount to an eligible retirement plan.
-Instead of the usual 60-day rollover period, you have until the due date of your return, including extensions, to rollover the offset amount.
+However, you can rollover the offset amount to an eligible retirement plan.
+You have until the due date of your tax return, including extensions, to rollover the offset amount.

 When you enter your 1099-R, we'll calculate any additional taxes or penalties on your outstanding 401(k) loan balance.